+Fund:

+her J. Massell Led

-Name: WILLIAM MEDILIST
+Name: WILLIAM MODUST

-Position: T Trustee Director
+Position: Trustee Director

-Date: 81312023
+Date: 8/3/2023

+This Sched dule of Contributions has been agreed by the Employer:

-behalf of the Chancellor, Masters and Scholars of the University of Cambridge:
+Signed on behalf of the Chancellor, Masters and Scholars of the University of Cambridge:

-1
+(A.S.)

-Vame: Annos Cumpus
+Name: Annos Curronouse

+Position:

+Date: で(ス/23